connor-cliff/habiTrack-React/README.md

 ## Installation

 ### Requirements
-You must first install Expo, which can be found [here](https://docs.expo.dev/get-started/create-a-project/).
+1. You must first install Expo, which can be found [here](https://docs.expo.dev/get-started/create-a-project/).
+2. Dowwnload and set up the business logic [here](https://github.com/connor-cliff/habiTrack).
+3. Ensure SQL Server is running.

+### Instructions
 After you have installed and set up Expo, follow these steps.

-2. Download the program.
+1. Download the program.
-3. Open the code in your  IDE.
+2. Open the code in your  IDE.
-4. Dowwnload and set up the business logic [here](https://github.com/connor-cliff/habiTrack).
-Ensure your SQL server is running.
-5. Run the following command in the terminal
+3. Run the following command in the terminal
 ```
 npx expo start --tunnel

 ```
-5. If you get the error:
+4. If you get the error:
 ```
 CommandError: ngrok tunnel took too long to connect.
 ```
 Then just try the command again.
 It usually works after a couple tries.

-6. After successfully connecting, a QR code will be logged in the terminal.
+5. After successfully connecting, a QR code will be logged in the terminal.
 This can be scanned on an android or iOS mobile with Expo Go installed.

 Note: All instances of HTTP requests with "localhost" in the program code must be changed to your IP if using the mobile version.